CSC207-UofT/course-project-bug-makers/teamDocumentation/CalendarServiceDocumentation.md

       - `WednesdayCalendar` generates a one-day calendar for Wednesday.
       - `ThursdayCalendar`  generates a one-day calendar for Thursday.
       - `FridayCalendar`  generates a one-day calendar for Friday.
-  - Decorator Design Pattern was incorporated to increase extensibility.

 ## CalendarPresenter
 - General Responsibility: